Harley Academy experts give their top tips, from their personal experience, on launching your own Aesthetics practice

 – Artistic enjoyment

-– Greater earning potential (rising with experience)
+– Greater earning potential that rises with experience

 If the idea appeals, here are 6 pieces of advice for setting up and maintaining a successful independent clinic.